LeeVo2408/README.md/README.md

 Benefits of implementing CD:
 -	**Low risk released**: CD identifies and addresses bugs in the earlier stages before they become significant problems later.

 -	**Improve developers' performance**: Teams have more time to focus on creating innovation instead of doing repetitive tasks.
-Developers are more confident when pushing code into production with an automated and reliable testing process.
+With an automated and reliable testing process, developers are more confident when pushing code into production.

 -	**Delivery updates faster**: Organizations can deliver updates to customers quickly and frequently.